notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * `☐ Find dialog remains open after search that outputs to results window`: successful file-level searches cause the **Find** window to close; selecting this option keeps the window open always (added v7.9)
 * `☐ Confirm Replace All in All Opened Documents`: when enabled, **Replace All in All Opened Documents** will ask for confirmation (added v7.9)
 * `☐ Replace: Don't move to the following occurrence`: when enabled and a match is selected, **Replace** will make the indicated substitution, but then will NOT automatically move the caret to the subsequent match (added v8.0.0)
+* `☐ Search Result window: show only one entry per found line`: when enabled, the **Search Results Window** will only list each line once, even if the line has multiple matches; when disabled, it will behave like older versions and list each line once for each match on that line (added v8.4.3)

 ### Backup